5 Intermittent Fasting Myths You Wouldn’t Expect

 And that’s primarily based on the several subsequent myths surrounding it.

-Read on to discover what exactly these five intermittent fasting myths are, and exactly why they are, well, myths.
+Read on to discover what these five intermittent fasting myths are and why they are, well, myths.

 What is Intermittent Fasting?

-Just in case you haven’t heard of IF before, IF is when you alternate between periods of fasting (eating nothing or very little) and periods of feeding (eating whatever you want).
+Just in case you haven’t heard of IF before, it is when you alternate between periods of fasting (eating nothing or very little) and periods of feeding (eating whatever you want).

-This popular practice has quickly transitioned to become a way of life; and what’s great is it’s a way of life you can actually maintain.
+This popular practice has quickly transitioned to become a way of life, and what’s great is it’s a way of life you can maintain.